fnayre/fnayre.github.io/_posts/2021-01-20-react-callbacks.md

 Another interesting case concerns initiating a websocket connection only once upon mounting, then executing some socket handler regularly.
 We don't want to retrigger the connection process every time something changes but the handler should always see the last committed value.

 The often proposed workaround is to use a mutable reference to store the function, then schedule an effect to update the values accessed by the function.
-A more [general workaround](https://github.com/facebook/react/issues/14099#issuecomment-440013892) proposed in the issue is to store the changing function itself:
+A more [concise workaround](https://github.com/facebook/react/issues/14099#issuecomment-440013892) proposed in the issue is to store the changing function itself:

 ```js
 function useEventCallback(fn) {